 In Zapier, the todo.vu Add-Task Zap allows you to pass information into todo.vu and create tasks automatically.
 You can set almost any property on a task including due dates, labels and followers.
 This is a great way to further automate your business.

-There are 2 main components to be aware of:
+There are two main components to be aware of:

-- The Zapier todo.vu Add-Task Zap – inside Zapier there is a todo.vu Zap for creating tasks which is designed specifically to connect to a todo.vu connector.
+Inside Zapier, there is a todo.vu Zap for creating tasks, which is designed specifically to connect to a todo.vu connector.
 You would typically set up a Zapier trigger from another application or event which then invokes this Zap to create a task.

-The todo.vu Zap is not yet publicly available but you can request access by contacting our support team or going to this private zapier page.
-The connector provides a full user interface for routing data into a connector, thus providing integration opportunities with many hundreds of applications.
+The todo.vu Zap can be found at this link: zapier.com/apps/todovu/integrations.
+The default Zap provides a full user interface for routing data into a connector, thus providing integration opportunities with many hundreds of applications.

 How to connect Zapier to todo.vu via the Add-Task Zap